 - Any exceptions to these hospital and emergency room guidelines will require approval through the hospital and medical leadership at the facility.

-- **Visitation of COVID-19 patients in Emergency Departments (EDs, also known as Emergency Rooms or ERs) and Intensive Care Units (ICUs) may be more limited owing to facility resources and patient treatments.
+- In Emergency Departments (EDs, also known as Emergency Rooms or ERs) and Intensive Care Units (ICUs), visitation may be more limited because of facility resources and patient treatments.
 More information will be made available upon arrival.

 Intermountain Clinics and InstaCares, and Primary Children's Outpatient Clinics

 Our clinics are open to serve your health and health care needs.
 We will practice hand hygiene, social distancing and all will wear masks.
 Please see above guidance for additional details.